 Anything below the sealant, ie between it and the paintwork, will be there to stay.
 So the paintwork needs to be professionally cleaned and treated first

 Scratches and swirl marks are likely signs of poor paint protection application and one of the many reasons it is advised to not use dealership in-house services

-Do I actually need paint protection on my car?
+Do I need paint protection on my new car?

 Firstly it should be understood that no car NEEDS paint protection if the owner is not looking to keep it in perfect condition or looking to help it retain it’s value.
 It may seem obvious that everyone would want to do that, but it simply isn’t true.
 If you are getting a little run around that has not been a big investment for you, then it really could be money better spent elsewhere.
 It won’t protect against careless driving or parking that bit too near the car next door…

 For those of us who really like taking care of their cars, have the time and money to do so and feel they have the car worthy of such treatment, then definitely consider paint treatments like paint protection.

 With the cost of a respray being so high and with Paint Protection Film & Car Wrapping still quite a costly customisation option, looking after the paintwork from the off is often the best option for having a great looking car that is well cared for.

 I spent a lot on my car, I want it protected